 TruStile Doors was hand-cutting rolls of mat and piecing them together within each workstation.
 An operator tripped over one of the gaps, rolled her ankle, and missed 12 days of work.
 According to the EHS Manager, replacing the pieced-together mats with custom mats for the entire facility cost less than this single injury.

-The Toro Company previously had 5 rectangular mats covering an area.
-After an employee tripped and broke his wrist on one of the overlapping borders, they designed a single custom mat to replace the 5 mats.
-20-degree yellow borders highlight entry/exit points, the workspace has a consistent surface and traction, and the nitrile rubber reduces fall impacts by 70%.
+The Toro Company previously had 5 rectangular mats covering this area.
+After an employee tripped and broke his wrist on an overlapping borders, they designed a single custom AcroMat mat to replace them.
+20-degree yellow borders highlight entry points, the workspace has a consistent surface and traction, and the nitrile cushion reduces fall impact by 50-70%.

-Woodward Inc. replaced broken and flimsy tiles sliding around and creating slip hazards, and stacked mats creating ergonomic inconsistencies, with custom AcroMat anti-fatigue mats that created a single cushion, surface, and traction.
+Woodward Inc. replaced broken and flimsy tiles sliding around and creating slip hazards, and stacked mats creating ergonomic inconsistencies, with custom AcroMat anti-fatigue mats that now provide consistent traction, coverage, and cushion.

 The main reason many settle for a pieced-together approach is because they don’t realize customizing is an option.
-With AcroMat, you (or we) can design one-piece anti-fatigue mats to any size, shape, and features in minutes with our proprietary online mat building tool, AcroSketch.
+With AcroMat, you can design one-piece anti-fatigue mats to any size, shape, and features in minutes with our proprietary online mat builder, AcroSketch.

 Over 20% safety and production leaders are dealing with anti-fatigue mats that slide around – a dangerous safety hazard.
-The average slip and fall injury costs $50,000 and 12 missed workdays.
+The average slip and fall injury costs $50,000 and an average of 12 missed workdays, including impacts to morale and trust.

-Custom designing anti-fatigue mats to fit your workstations like a glove is one way to permanently eliminate slide-related injury risks.
+Designing custom anti-fatigue mats to fit your workstations like a glove is one way to permanently eliminate slide-related slip and fall risks.
 Simply stated, when the mat is designed precisely to fit, it's anchored by the equipment around it and has nowhere to slide.

 In addition to shape and size, customization gives you the ability to design the safety features you need into your anti-fatigue mats.
 For example, yellow safety borders to spotlight entry/exit points, built-in mat channels to seamlessly cover cords and cables, or different colors to spotlight elevation changes.

-This windows manufacturer designed yellow sections into their custom mats with AcroSketch to highlight elevation changes, improving spatial awareness.
+This industrial manufacturer designed yellow sections into their custom mats with AcroSketch to highlight elevation changes, improving spatial awareness.

-In partnership with AcroMat, the windows manufacturer above designed sections of yellow into their custom mats to highlight elevation changes over cable covers.
-Rather than simply laying black mats over top and hoping employees recognize the change in elevation (and don’t trip), they designed yellow sections into every area that is raised even slightly off the flat ground.
+In partnership with AcroMat, the industrial manufacturer above designed sections of yellow into their custom mats to highlight elevation changes over cable covers.
+Rather than simply laying black mats over top and hoping employees recognize the change in elevation (and don’t trip), they designed yellow sections into every area that has an elevation increase.

 Now, employees are immediately aware an elevation change is coming.
 They know to tread lightly and can continue to focus on the work without fear over their next step.